-

 You are four times more likely to survive a house fire if you have working smoke alarms.
-Learn about the devices that help to keep your home fire safe, including for those with special needs.
+Find out how to install, use and maintain them.

 Every year, as temperatures drop, we see a significant increase in the number of house fires.
 Winter brings a unique set of fire dangers that you need to be aware of, but it's easy to avoid a fire if you know what to look for.